Physician Licensure Information

 2. Be at least 18 years old.

-3. Pay the application fee.
+3. Paying the application fee and license fee.

-5. One year of accredited postgraduate training
+5. Completing one year of accredited postgraduate training successfully.

 6. Passing a licensing examination required by the Board.

-3. Pay the application fee.
+3. Paying the application fee and license fee.

 7. Passing a licensing examination required by the Board.